wp-plugins/compact-wp-audio-player/readme.txt

 None

 == Changelog ==

+1.9.1 - Fixed a minor bug in the new player template1 with the "autoplay" parameter.

 1.9 - Added a new shortcode for a different audio player with seek bar and volume control in the player.
 The documentation has usage details of this new shortcode.

 1.8 - Added the option to specify both an .mp3 and .ogg version of the audio file in the shortocode.